SUNY Campus Climate Survey

 2021 SUNY Campus Climate Survey

 SUNY Geneseo maintains a deep commitment to creating a safe environment for all faculty, staff, administrators, and students.
-We are asking for your help in completing the SUNY campus climate survey.

 Results of SUNY Sexual Violence Prevention Campus Climate Survey (2019)

 Geneseo administered the SUNY Sexual Violence Prevention Campus Climate Survey from February 11 through March 11, 2019, which was intended to gather information about the rate of incidents of interpersonal and sexual violence and knowledge of policies and resources.
 By law, every SUNY campus is required to participate in this biennial survey project.
 Additionally, per SUNY policy and compliance with the New York State Education Law Article 129B ("Enough is Enough"), this uniform survey ascertains student and employee awareness of policies and resources as well as student and employees experience with and knowledge of reporting and college conduct processes for sexual harassment, including sexual violence and other related crimes.
 Individual responses were kept strictly confidential.

 Between February 11 through March 11, 2019, our campus conducted the SUNY Sexual Violence Prevention Campus Climate Survey.
 The survey was administered to students, faculty and staff.
 Geneseo had an excellent response rate of 19.4% (1,026) of students and 34% (322) of employees completing the survey, while SUNY only had an 11% overall student response rate.